Fauci: ‘Bizarre’ White House Behavior Only Hurts the President

 The Atlantic: You are the government’s top health adviser, and the government you’re trying to advise is actively trying to discredit you.
 How do you work like that?

 Fauci: Well, that is a bit bizarre.
-I sit here and just shrug my shoulders and say, “Well, you know, that’s life in the fast lane.”
+And I have to tell you, I think if I sit here and just shrug my shoulders and say, “Well, you know, that’s life in the fast lane ...”

 I think if you sit down and talk to the people who are involved in that list that came out, they are really, I think, taken aback by what a big mistake that was.
 I think if you talk to reasonable people in the White House, they realize that was a major mistake on their part, because it doesn’t do anything but reflect poorly on them.
 And I don’t think that that was their intention.
 I cannot figure out in my wildest dreams why they would want to do that.
 I think they realize now that that was not a prudent thing to do, because it’s only reflecting negatively on them.